Jerry-Shaw/Nervsys/README.md

 ## Config "system.ini"

 "system.ini" locates right under the "core" folder, which contains most of the important setting sections.
 Always remember, do NOT delete any entry or section from "system.ini".
+Core system will load it as default.

+Setting rewrite:
+Rewrite file location: "ROOT/app_path/app.ini"
+System will use it as custom settings to override system default for actual calling.
+Just copy needed settings from "system.ini", and modify them to make them working as expected.

 ### SYS